ptokm/Neural-Nets/README.md

 # Neural-Nets

-This is a simple algorithm of
+This is a simple application of
 Perceptron training
 with Java concurrency